maximbetin/maxim-cicd/README.md

   ]

 ````
 - In Step 1, we are attempting to pull an existing latest Docker to leverage Docker’s cached layers functionality of old images to build new ones.
-This quite a nifty concept, I’ve seen images get reduced to a mere 4MB when they would otherwise take a few GB. `|| exit 0` is used in case the `docker pull` command returns an error (when running this build for the first time for instance, there will be no latest image to pull from the repository), the entire pipeline would fail.
+This quite a nifty concept, I’ve seen images get reduced to a mere 4MB when they would otherwise take a few GBs. `|| exit 0` is used in case the `docker pull` command returns an error (when running this build for the first time for instance, there will be no latest image to pull from the repository), the entire pipeline would fail.

 - In Step 2, the Docker image is built.
 This is pretty straightforward and equivalent to running the `docker build -t gcr.io/[PROJECT_ID]/my-app-vue:latest .` command mentioned earlier.